 Consider these drawbacks before diving headlong into GasBuddy:

-- Plus and Premium May Not Be Worth the Cost for Occasional Drivers.
-For drivers who don’t come close to maxing out Pay With GasBuddy’s 40-gallon-per-month bonus tier, Plus and Premium may not pay for themselves.
-Those willing to pay out of pocket for the peace of mind that comes with 24/7 roadside assistance may find value in Premium, but otherwise, the standard plan is the most cost-effective option for those who don’t drive much.
+- Premium May Not Be Worth the Cost for Occasional Drivers.
+For drivers who don’t come close to maxing out Pay With GasBuddy’s 50-gallon-per-month bonus tier, a Premium membership may not pay for itself.
+Those willing to pay out of pocket for the peace of mind that comes with 24/7 roadside assistance (and who don’t want to purchase a AAA membership) may find value in Premium, but otherwise, the standard plan is the most cost-effective option for those who don’t drive much.

 - Pay With GasBuddy Doesn’t Build Credit.
 Pay With GasBuddy is a debit card that connects directly to your checking account.
 While that’s good news for credit-impaired members who may struggle to qualify for a premium gas credit card, it’s not ideal for those hoping to build credit with timely payments and responsible use.
 For that, you’ll need a proper credit card that reports payment patterns to the major credit reporting bureaus or an alternative credit-building method.